oroinc/platform/src/Oro/Bundle/MigrationBundle/README.md

 Each bundle can have migration files that allow to update database schema.

 Migration files should be located in Migrations\Schema\version_number folder.
 Version numbers must be an PHP-standardized version number string with some limitations.
-This string can not use "." and "+" chars as version parts separator.
-More info about HP-standardized version number string can be found [here][1].
+This string should not contain "." and "+" chars as version parts separator.
+More info about PHP-standardized version number string can be found in [PHP manual][1].

-Migration files must implement Oro\Bundle\MigrationBundle\Migration\Migration interface.
+Each migration class must implement Oro\Bundle\MigrationBundle\Migration\Migration interface.

-In migration class must be implemented up function.
-This function receive current database structure in schema variable and additional queries bag in queries parameter.
+A migration class must implements `up` function.
+This function receive current database structure in `schema` variable and `queries` parameter witch can be used to add additional queries.

 With schema parameter, you can create or update database structure without fear of compatibility between database engines.
-If developer must add additional queries to the database between or after allying changed schema, it can be used queries parameter.
-Is support adding the SQL queries that should be executed before UP migrations defined in class with **addPreSql** function or after UP migrations defined in class with **addSql** function.
+If developer want to add additional queries to the database before or after applying schema modification, he can used `queries` parameter.
+This parameter allow to add additional queries witch will be executed before (**addPreSql** function) or after (**addSql** or **addPostSql**  function).

 Example of migration file: